fgeronimi/symfony-certification/readme.md

 [Contributing page](contributing.md).

 The exam topics are copied from the [official exam topics](https://certification.symfony.com/).
 The master branch contains information for the 5.0 certification.
-For 4.0 and 3.0, please see the other branches.

 ## Table of Contents